lunarmodules/Penlight/docs_topics/07-functional.md

     {'o','f','x'}

 There are some restrictions on what operators can be used in PEs.
-For instance, because the `__len` metamethod cannot be overriden by plain Lua tables, we need to define a special function to express `#_1':
+For instance, because the `__len` metamethod cannot be overridden by plain Lua tables, we need to define a special function to express `#_1':

     > = tablex.map(Len(_1), {'one','four','x'})